NDepend

 Obfuscar

 It was interesting to try an open-source obfuscator.
-Obfuscar was the natural choice since there are some recent enough commits and its nuget package was downloaded more than 300K times!
+Obfuscar was the first choice since there are some recent enough commits and its nuget package was downloaded more than 760K times!

 “Obfuscar does have a few design flaws which I was trying to fix but unable to fully address.
 However, I noticed a fork https://github.com/3shape/obfuscar which is built upon my unsuccessful attempt (dating back a few years ago) and seems to be promising.
 I don’t have time to evaluate their work though.”